How to get an interacting conformal line defect for free theories: Discussion

 It is this dressed field which is gauge invariant.
 However, as we saw in the case of the scalar field, this dressing has the effect of producing a free fermion.
 The gauge invariant correlation functions in this defect Maxwell field theory then decouple.
 One is left with the direct product of a free Maxwell theory in $d=3+1$ and a free fermion in $d=1$.

 0.1in

 While our scalar model does not generalize in a particularly interesting way to the Maxwell case, the bulk-defect-defect three point functions leave room for a more interesting interacting line defect.
 It will be interesting to see if an interacting line defect in $d=3+1$ Maxwell can be developed.
 It would also be worthwhile to search for more examples of interacting line defects with free bulk scalars or free bulk fermions, perhaps in dimensions $d \neq 4$.
 One particularly simple generalization is to introduce additional fermionic flavor degrees of freedom on the line defect, possibly also with quartic interactions.
+An extension of our studies on the interacting line defects to the finite temperature case looks interesting and promising as well \cite{Marchetto:2023fcw,Barrat:2024aoa}.
 We leave these tasks for future work.